Finding Peace Behind the Tractor Wheel

 Butter Sauce Ingredients:

-- Make ham and cheese sandwiches, and place them in 9 X 13 baking dish – they will fit snug.
+- Assemble ham and cheese sandwiches; place them snuggly in 9 X 13 baking dish.

 - Pour melted butter mixture over the top of sandwiches.
 Cover with foil and refrigerate overnight.